 This course covers practical applications of DC and AC concepts.
 Students will learn about use of simulation software and test equipment for DC and AC circuit analysis and troubleshooting.
-Upon successful course completion, students will be able to acquire, analyze, and interpret experimental data.
+Upon successful course completion, students

 Prerequisite: EET110 Co-requisite: EET111

 EET 113 - DC and AC Circuits